This article was updated on January 1, 2021 to reflect recent information.

 - Kids can benefit from decluttering, too.

 - Feng shui may help make your home more comfortable and energized.

 [3 MIN READ]

-Maybe it’s time to declutter your life.
+In short, now may be the best time to declutter your life.

 Clutter is a sign of uncontrolled excess.
 Too much stuff.
 Too many thoughts.
 Too many responsibilities.
 It can be overwhelming.
+Especially now.

 Declutter your house